ruifm/gitlinker.nvim/README.md

 require"gitlinker".setup()
 ```

-By default, the following mapping is defined:
+By default, the following mappings are defined:

 - `<leader>gy` for normal and visual mode